laurelherting/lmh-headspace/AWS/examTips.md

 * Allows you to provision multiple EC2 instances behind a load balancer automatically depending on your demand.
 * does not update current resources unless you set UpdatePolicy
+* scale out and in based on demand and workload
+* automatically balances EC2 instances across zones when you configure multiple zones in Auto Scaling group settings

 ### Scaling vs elasticity
 Easy to scale in and out for cost saving (elastic) hard to scale up then back down